Rishik3105/Car-Rental-System/README.md

 rentCar() - Allows users to rent a car by entering its number.

+Data Structures:

+Car Struct:

+Stores car details like model, brand, price, and availability.

+User Struct:

+Maintains user credentials with username and password.

 returnCar() - Facilitates returning a rented car.

 logoutUser() - Logs the user out.

 exitProgram() - Cleans up dynamically allocated memory and exits.

+🛡️ Usage

+For Users:

+Register with a unique username and password.

+Login to access rental features.

+Use the user menu to rent or return cars.

+For Developers:

+Extend the code to integrate database functionality for persistent storage.

+Add additional features like rental history and advanced car search.

+📌 Future Enhancements

+Integration with a database for user and car information storage.

+Advanced car filtering options based on price, brand, and availability.

+Payment gateway integration for seamless transactions.

+💡 Feedback and Contributions

+Contributions are welcome!
+Please feel free to fork the repository, submit issues, or create pull requests.

+🎉 Thank you for exploring the Car Rental System!